On the estimation of population size from a post-stratified two sample capture-recapture data under dependence: Proposed Model

-\begin{remark} Note that the parameters of BBM-DRS possess easy interpretations with practical significance in contrast with the $M_{tb}$-DRS.
-The dependence parameter $\alpha$ represents proportion of causally dependent individuals, and $p_{i}$ is the capture probability of an causally independent individual in the $i$th List, for $i=1,2$. \end{remark}
+\begin{remark} The parameters of BBM-DRS possess easy interpretations with practical significance.
+The dependence parameter $\alpha$ represents proportion of behaviorally dependent individuals, and $p_{l}$ is the capture probability of an causally independent individual in the \textit{l}-th List, for $i=1,2$. \end{remark}